fireclawthefox/DirectGuiDesigner/README.md

 ### Use exported scripts
 The python script will always contain a class called Gui which you can pass a NodePath to be used as root parent element for the GUI.
 Simply instancing the class will make the GUI visible by default.
 If this is not desired, hide the root NodePath as given on initialization or edit the class and add a dedicated show/hide function.
 **NOTE:** In the current development version, the exported GUI script will instantiate showbase and run the GUI by default.

+### Configuration
+These custom configuration variables have been introduced for the editor.

+skip-ask-for-quit : bool : If set to True, the dialog to ask for confirmation when quitting the Designer will not be shown.
+Defaults to False

 ## Known Bugs and missing features
 - DirectGui has heavy flickering and sometimes doesn't render gui controls correct